shuban-789/RCML/README.md

 Written for Rust and C/C++

-Limits and derivatives will not be perfectly correct but extremely close to the correct value due to the way they are calculated.
+Limits and any limit dependent function will not be perfectly correct but extremely close to the correct value due to the way they are calculated.
 A standard convention for tolerance may be used in the future.
+Integration follows Simpson's Rule calculation as of now.

 TODO
 - Potentially make an `nderive()` function such that any nth derivative can be calculated with minimal hard coding